clarkevansteenderen/spede_sampler_R/README.md

 7. Under the **Select Group Column:** dropdown menu, select **predefined_group**.
 Leave the **Select Smaple Name Column** selected from the second dropdown menu.
 8. Click the **RUN** button.
 9. Once the analysis is complete, select the **View Data** tab.
 10. The **Show all data** button displays the number of clusters and entities recorded for each of the 100 iteration files, and the **Show summary table** button displays the average, standard deviation, minimum, and maximum values for this data.
 Both of these dataframes can be downloaded as .csv files.
+The **Clusters_entities** folder (**worked_example** --> **Multiple_data**) contains the number of clusters and entities for each tree file for the 15 - 100% resampled datasets.

 | statistic        | clusters    | entities   |
 |-----------      |-------|----- |